-Prototype to Production

-Year 9 Design & Technology student Jack Daly has taken a brief from Regents teachers who were frustrated at losing track of whiteboard pens, remote controls and interactive board pens, and turned it into a winning product.
+Prototype to Production Year 9 Design & Technology student Jack Daly has taken a brief from Regents teachers who were frustrated at losing track of whiteboard pens, remote controls and interactive board pens, and turned it into a winning product.
 With positive feedback from Mr Spear and Mr Eagen who trialled the prototype in their classrooms, Jack then approached Acting Principal Mr Gillies for permission to produce multiple units.
 Jack has come full circle on the design project and understands very clearly what he and his classmates learned: "We learned how to create a product to meet the needs of a real community and how to turn a design into an innovation, adding value by optimising the design and preparing it for the market."
 An added benefit of the project is that all profits will go to Jack's chosen charity, Agape Day Care Home, which cares for vulnerable children in Pattaya.

-Global Campus

-A Unique Programme
+A Unique Programme Global Campus While most premium independent schools offer an international co-curricular programme, what is unique about Nord Anglia Education's Global Campus is the breadth and depth of opportunities available to our students.
 Indeed, NAE schools are the ONLY schools in the world enjoying the benefits of collaborations with recognised world-class organisations such as The Juilliard School and MIT.
-Add to that the influential global reach of UNICEF, with which our schools work to support worthy campaigns like Global Goals activities and
+Add to that the influential global reach of UNICEF, with which our schools work to support worthy campaigns like Global Goals, Over the next few pag we present summaries of just a few of our Global Campus activities and trips from